awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/service-sizes-and-limits.md

 + [GetRecords](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetRecords.html) can retrieve up to 10 MB of data per call from a single shard, and up to 10,000 records per call\.
 Each call to `GetRecords` is counted as one read transaction\.
 + Each shard can support up to five read transactions per second\.
 Each read transaction can provide up to 10,000 records with an upper quota of 10 MB per transaction\.
 + Each shard can support up to a maximum total data read rate of 2 MB per second via [GetRecords](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetRecords.html)\.
 If a call to `GetRecords` returns 10 MB, subsequent calls made within the next 5 seconds throw an exception\.
++ By default, new data streams created with the on\-demand capacity mode have 4 MB/s of 'write' and 8 MB/s of 'read' throughput\.
+As the traffic increases, data streams with the on\-demand capacity mode scale up to 200 MB/s of 'write' and 400 MB/s 'read' throughput\.
+If you require additional throughput, contact AWS support\.
++ Within your AWS account, by default, you can create up to 50 data streams with the on\-demand capacity mode\.
+If you require an increase of this quota, contact AWS support\.
++ You can create 20 registered consumers \(Enhanced Fan\-out Limit\) for each data stream\.
++ For each data stream in your AWS account, you can switch between the on\-demand and provisioned capacity modes twice within 24 hours\.

 ## API Limits<a name="kds-api-limits"></a>